databendlabs/databend-docs/docs/en/guides/56-security/access-control/02-roles.md

 ## Billing Role

-In addition to the standard built-in roles, you can create a custom role named `billing` to cater specifically to the needs of finance personnel.
+In addition to the standard built-in roles, you can create a custom role named `billing` in Databend Cloud to cater specifically to the needs of finance personnel.
 The role `billing` provides access only to billing-related information, ensuring that finance personnel can view necessary financial data without exposure to other business-related pages.

 To set up and use the role `billing`, you can create it using the following command: